 On May 11, an additional 6,848 child COVID-19 cases were reported.
 Over the past 6 months, weekly reported child cases have plateaued at an average of about 24,000 cases, while in the past month the average reported weekly cases have dropped further to about 9,000.
 These trends parallel the pattern and decline that has been reported for adults.

 It remains important to address the long-lasting impacts of the COVID-19 pandemic on the physical, mental, and social well-being of this generation of children and youth.
 The AAP compiled a snapshot of the impact of the COVID-19 pandemic on families and provides resources to help pediatricians support them.
 For a new online course on trauma-informed care and other recommendations, visit AAP.org/TIC.

 Summary of Findings (data available as of 5/11/23) :

 Cumulative Number of Child COVID-19 Cases*

-*Note: Data Limitations.
-The numbers in this report represent cumulative counts since states began reporting.
-The data are based on how public agencies collect, categorize and post information.
-All data reported by state/local health departments are preliminary and subject to change and reporting may change over time.
-Notably, in the summer of 2021 and winter of 2022, some states have revised cases counts previously reported, begun reporting less frequently, or dropped metrics previously reported.
-For example, due to several changes on their dashboards and the data currently available, AL, TX, HI, DC, MS, SC, NE, and MN data in this report are not current (cumulative data through 7/29/21, 8/26/21, 1/13/22, 3/3/22, 3/10/22, 4/28/22, 5/12/22, and 6/30/22 respectively).
+*Note Data Limitations: The data are based on how public agencies collected, categorized, and posted information.
+Data reported by some state/local health departments changed across the years; footnotes are included to denote changes.
+Notably, in the summer of 2021 and winter of 2022, some states revised cases counts previously reported, begun reporting less frequently, or dropped metrics previously reported.
+For example, due to several changes on their dashboards and the data available, AL, DC, HI, IA, KY, MN, MS, NE, SC, TX, VA, & WI data in this report are not through 5/11/23.
 Readers should consider these factors.
 States may have additional information on their web sites.